griffithlab/pVACtools/docs/pvacseq/getting_started.rst

 Versioned Docker containers for pVACtools are available on DockerHub using the `griffithlab/pvactools <https://hub.docker.com/r/griffithlab/pvactools/>`_ repo.
-The Docker container contains pVACtools as well as installations of the standalone IEDB MHC Class I and Class II software.
-These are installed at ``/opt/iedb`` (``--iedb-install-directory /opt/iedb``).
+The Docker container contains pVACtools as well as installations of the standalone IEDB MHC Class I and Class II software and all other supported prediction algorithms (MHCflurry, MHCnuggets, BigMHC, and DeepImmuno).
+Standalone IEDB is installed at ``/opt/iedb`` (``--iedb-install-directory /opt/iedb``).

 After `installing Docker <https://docs.docker.com/install/>`_